drawwithcode/2019-group-06/README.md

 ### Idea and concept
 Since the project’s brief was to create something collaborative, the first thing first that came in our mind was to develope an app that would link art and people.

-We also taught that GPS’ based apps are so popular nowadays (we can think about Pokémon Go or Strava) and they are easy and fun to use; GPS’ based games promote a way of playing that differs from the use of the classic consoles connected to the TVs: GPS’s games promote outdoor playing.
+We also thought that GPS’ based apps are so popular nowadays (we can think about Pokémon Go or Strava) and they are easy and fun to use; GPS’ based games promote a way of playing that differs from the use of the classic consoles connected to the TVs: GPS’s games promote outdoor playing.

 It’s also a recent trend for museums all over the world to develop apps for their visitors to make their visit an interactive experience.
 </br>